 Explain the circumstances of your use of any space mentioned in this section.
 Include whether you own or lease, and what the pertinent terms of that lease are if you have one.
 Make it clear what the long-term plan is for any space that you have, or what your needs will be for a future facility.
 If you have a home office, include that here as well.

 Be as succinct as possible when crafting your mission statement.
 What idea can you distill into one or two sentences that conveys the primary mission of your company?
 This might be something you want to create with your management team if you have one, so it conveys a shared long-term vision.
-Looking at some sample mission statements from our sample plan library can be a helpful start as you consider how to word your own.

 For more information on the chapters to include in your business plan, and how to use a business plan to secure funding, here are some articles you’ll find helpful: